opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 It is possible to define the range of previewed frames both in the Preview Settings and by using the Playback Markers in the Xsheet/Timeline: any change made in one mode is reflected in the other one as well (see  :ref:`Using the Playback Markers <using_the_playback_markers>`  ).
 It is also possible to display blank frames after each preview playback, when looping.

-It is possible to activate the Preferences  →  Preview  →  **Fit to Flipbook** option to ensure that the previewed images fit the size of the preview window, regardless their resolution.
+It is possible to activate the Preferences...  →  Preview  →  **Fit to Flipbook** option to ensure that the previewed images fit the size of the preview window, regardless their resolution.

-It is possible to clone the Preview window, or to automatically open as many Preview windows as needed by activating the Preferences  →  Preview  →  **Display in a New Flipbook Window** option, for example to examine or compare specific frames by using the Flipbook tools (see  :ref:`Using the Flipbook <using_the_flipbook>` ).
+It is possible to clone the Preview window, or to automatically open as many Preview windows as needed by activating the Preferences...  →  Preview  →  **Display in a New Flipbook Window** option, for example to examine or compare specific frames by using the Flipbook tools (see  :ref:`Using the Flipbook <using_the_flipbook>` ).

  |preview_settings_dialog|